OnurKerimoglu/stocks_analytics/README.md

 ### <${env}.DS_raw>
 This dataset has two variants for development (suffix: _staging) and production environments (no suffix), where the tables are created by the [dlt (data load tool)](#dlt), called from [Ingestion DAG](#ingestion-dag), orchestrated by [Airflow](#Airflow).
 They comprise the following tables (apart from auxiliary dlt files):
 - etfs: concateneted [ETF Compositions](#etf-compositions) for all ETFs being tracked, as identified by `fund_ticker` column
+- stock_forecasts: raw forecasts are simply appended to this table (no merges, no overwrites).
+To prevent overgrowth, a TTL of 35 days are set for `asof` (date of forecast) field.
 - stock_info: concatenated [Stock Information](#stock-information)(see above) for all company tickers being tracked, as identified by `symbol` column
 - stock_price: concatenated [Stock Prices](#stock-prices) for all company tickers being tracked, as identified by `symbol` column.